aihamhasan/aihamhasan/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as a Software Engineer - Flutter at DSI.dev
+- 🔭 I’m currently working as a Software Engineer - Flutter at DSI.dev.
-- 🌱 I’m currently learning Full Stack Development, Machine Learning
+- 🌱 I’m currently learning Full Stack Development, Machine Learning.
-- 👯 I’m looking to collaborate on Open Source Projects
+- 👯 I’m looking to collaborate on Open Source Projects.

 <!--
 **aihamhasan/aihamhasan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.